777arc/textbook/content/sync.rst

    :scale: 40 %
    :align: center

 There are many timing recovery methods, most resembling a PLL.
 Generally the difference between them is the equation used to perform "correction" on the timing offset, which we denote as :math:`\mu` or :code:`mu` in code.
 The value of :code:`mu` gets updated every loop iteration.
 It is in units of symbols, and you can think of it as how much we have to shift by to be able to sample at the "perfect" time.
-So if :code:`mu = 3.61` then that means we have to shift the input by 3.61 samples to get the SDR to sample at the right spot.
-Because we have 8 samples per symbol, if :code`mu` goes over 8 it will just wrap back around to zero.
+So if :code:`mu = 3.61` then that means we have to shift the input by 3.61 samples to sample at the right spot.
+Because we have 8 samples per symbol, if :code:`mu` goes over 8 it will just wrap back around to zero.

 The following Python code implements the Mueller and Muller clock recovery technique.